 For over thirty years he kept his disease to himself, telling only those very close to him about it.
-This changed when he started researching the book and found that diabetics shared his experiences of not discussing diabetes to avoid being stigmatized, thinking that you alone struggled to manage blood glucose levels and realizing that those who aren’t diabetic really can’t understand how relentless and unpredictable the disease is.
+This changed when he started researching the book and found that other diabetics also avoided discussing diabetes to avoid being stigmatized.
+Keeping it private meant that we didn’t have peer support and often believed that we alone struggled to manage blood glucose levels.
+This contributed to feelings of failure on top of the shame many felt because they believed they brought the disease on themselves.

 The book inspired the Challenge Diabetes Program.
 CDP focuses on rubber-hits-the-road aspects of the disease, suggests immediately usable strategies and sheds the unjustified guilt and shame many diabetics carry.